nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 3. Analyzed the columns.
 In the Categorical tab, recognized a small number of duplicates.

-4. Within the Natural Language tab.
-Founnd that the most frequent words include movie, film, and br (the HTML tag for a line break) by using the "compute" feature.
+4. Within the Natural Language tab, found that the most frequent words include movie, film, and br (the HTML tag for a line break) by using the "compute" feature.

 5. Analyzed the polarity column on whole data, and Compute metrics for the column to find an equal number of positive and negative reviews.
 This is helpful to know before modeling.